Mark Pfeifle: Career

 In May 2012, Pfeifle debated at the Oxford Union on social media and social activism.

+In 2016, Pfeifle guided law enforcement communications strategy to discredit water protectors in the Dakota Access Pipeline protests.

+In December 2023, Pfeifle delivered the commencement address at his alma mater, the University of North Dakota.
+Pfeifle told the students: “Help each other.
+Remember those who gave us a hand along this journey.
+Say yes to new skills and never stop learning.
+Expose yourself to ideas you don’t necessarily agree with.
+Learn from the mistakes you made along the way and be ready for those moments when it all comes together.”

 Personal background

 Pfeifle grew up in Wishek, North Dakota.
 His first venture into journalism was at age 10 – authoring a nine-inch story about the local Mayville-Portland, North Dakota, Babe Ruth and American Legion baseball tournament.
 He graduated from the University of North Dakota with a degree in communications and was sports editor of the school’s newspaper.

 His first professional work was as the manager of a tiny radio station, KDRQ Radio AM 1330, in Wishek.
 Shortly after he became the marketing and advertising director of the Grand Forks Air Force Base newspaper and was a stringer and freelancer for The Associated Press and USA Today.